close-panel

 How do teeth form?

-Teeth start as buds in the seventh week after conception.
+Teeth start as buds in week 9.
 They form from the interaction of cells near the early neural tube, called neural crest cells, and the external tissue layer, called ectoderm.
-Basically, the enamel coating on teeth comes from the ectoderm while the inner structure of a tooth, including the roots and dental pulp, comes from the neural crest cells.10 About 9 weeks after conception, the bud of a second tooth starts to form behind the first tooth.
+Basically, the enamel coating on teeth comes from the ectoderm while the inner structure of a tooth, including the roots and dental pulp, comes from the neural crest cells.11 Around 11 weeks, the bud of a second tooth starts to form behind the first tooth.
 The second tooth will slowly develop into the permanent adult tooth.
-The first tooth to form becomes the baby tooth.11 Next, the jaw bone forms around the baby tooth and permanent tooth, holding them in place.
+The first tooth to form becomes the baby tooth.12 Next, the jaw bone forms around the baby tooth and permanent tooth, holding them in place.
 Then the tooth grows by adding layers of dentin inside the tooth and enamel outside the tooth.
-Finally, the baby teeth start to poke out of the gum, starting roughly six months after birth.12 Most children have their full set of 20 baby teeth by age 2.
+Finally, the baby teeth start to poke out of the gum, starting roughly six months after birth.13 Most children have their full set of 20 baby teeth by age 2.
 Permanent teeth form inside the jaw bone through early childhood.
 When children shed their baby teeth, only the crown and the uppermost part of the root fall out.
-The permanent teeth use the same artery and bone socket that the baby teeth used.13 Adult teeth replace the baby teeth throughout childhood.
+The permanent teeth use the same artery and bone socket that the baby teeth used.14 Adult teeth replace the baby teeth throughout childhood.

 A frontal view of the jawbone and skull shows how the permanent teeth are developing underneath the baby teeth.
 This skull comes from a 6 1/2 year old.
 (Image Credit: Henry Gray, 1918, Public Domain)